cloudmesh-community/fa18-523-83/project-report/report.md

 * **flask**: allows the ability to run and process APIs via web services via Python

 #### Flask API

+Flask API is a Python package that allows RESTful web service from Python.

 #### Docker

+Docker creates containers that are standalone images that bundle all dependent configuration files, packages, tools, libraries, and applications.
+User can run application through images without having to worry about the rest of the dependent components.

 #### AWS EC2
+AWS EC2 provides cloud server to run and deploy the code.

 ### Prerequisites